pierky/arouteserver/docs/CONFIG.rst

 ***********************

 Not all features offered by ARouteServer are supported by both BIRD and OpenBGPD.
-The following list of limitations is based on the currently supported versions of BIRD (1.6.3) and OpenBGPD (OpenBSD 6.0).
+The following list of limitations is based on the currently supported versions of BIRD (1.6.3) and OpenBGPD (OpenBSD 6.0 and 6.1).

 - OpenBGPD